astampoulis/makam-paper-funpearl/makamcode/04-bindmany.md

 ```
 -->

 ADVISOR.
 Yes, exactly!
 Just a note, though -- \lamprolog typically does not allow the definition of `assumemany`, where a non-concrete predicate like `P X Y` is used as an assumption, because of logical reasons.
-Makam allows this form statically and so does ELPI \citep{elpi-main-reference}, another \lamprolog implementation, though there are instantiations of `P` that will fail at run-time\footnote{The logical reason why this is not allowed in \lamprolog is that it violates the property of existence of uniform proofs; see \citet{assumemany-issue} for more information.
+Makam allows this form statically, and so does ELPI \citep{elpi-main-reference}, another \lamprolog implementation, though there are instantiations of `P` that will fail at run-time\footnote{The logical reason why this is not allowed in \lamprolog is that it violates the property of existence of uniform proofs; see \citet{assumemany-issue} for more information.
 An example of a goal that will fail at runtime is one that starts with a logical-or (denoted as ``\texttt{;}'') as an assumption, like ``\texttt{(typeof X T1; typeof X T2) -> ...}''.}.

 STUDENT.
 I see.
 But in that case we could just manually inline `assumemany typeof` instead, so that's not a big problem, just more verbose.
 But can I try our typing rule out?